My PhD students and what has become of them, organized by PhD year…

 - Arpy Khatchirian (Substantive Truth and Knowledge of Meaning).
 Lecturer, UC Berkeley.

 Justin Bledin (Logic Informed).
 Tenure-track, Johns Hopkins University.

 Michael Rieppel (Being Something: Prospects for a Property-Based Approach to Predicative Quantification).
 Tenure-track, Syracuse University.

 - Joseph Barnes (A Platonic Account of Epistemic Value).
 Wissenschaftlicher Mitarbeiter, Humboldt-Universität zu Berlin.

 Stanley Chen (Matters of Taste Are Not “Mere Matters of Taste”).
 Harvard Law School, became a lawyer.

 Michael Caie (Rationality and Semantic Paradox).
-Tenure-track, University of Pittsburgh.
+Tenured, University of Pittsburgh.